 The job outlook for instructional coordinators is promising.
-In fact, the BLS expects job growth in this field to reach 6% over the coming decade, four percent higher than the average growth rate.
+In fact, the BLS expects job growth in this field to reach 7.3% through 2031, 2% higher than the average growth rate.
 This could mean more job opportunities for those who complete their master’s degree in curriculum and instruction during that time.

 Where can I work?

 As an instructional coordinator you will have the option to work in a variety of educational environments.
 The highest percentage of instructional coordinators is found in elementary and secondary schools, at 41%.
 Beyond that, some find employment opportunities in postsecondary schools, such as colleges and universities, while some are able to secure employment in government positions.
 Instructional coordinators can also be found in educational support services.

 If you are considering earning your master’s degree in curriculum and instruction, it’s important to consider what work responsibilities you may have.
 Remember that these are general responsibilities, the exact duties you will be responsible for may vary depending on where you work or the population you work with.
 Instructional coordinators can be expected to do any of the following in a given work day:

 - Review and recommend textbooks and other educational materials

 - Oversee the use of different or new technologies